TheBitFossil/DeepestDungeon/README.md

 # Responsibilities

-* Gameplay
- * Player
+- Player
   * Melee Combo Attacks
   * Dodge

 - System
 * Implemented Inventory System
-* Loot
 * Created a flexible and versatile database
 * Allows a game designer to create any combination of stats
 * Implemented a system which uses the database to spawn over 1.7 million different items
 * Created Tools for the Game Designers and 3D Artists which help their workflow

 * Worked with 3D Artists on the core animation-state transitions